jonathancraddock/Cachet-Config/README.md

 ## Installing on Ubuntu 20 LTS

-I don't see many people complaining about the installation instructions, so maybe it's just me, but I tried multiple times with the official instructions, various blog posts, and then tried the Docker version.
+I don't see many people complaining about the installation instructions, so maybe it's just me, but I tried multiple times with the official instructions, and with guides on various blog posts, and then tried the Docker version.
 Basically nothing worked as expected.
-However, the guide on https://websiteforstudents.com/ does appear to work ok, and I've summarised my steps below.
+However, the guide on https://websiteforstudents.com/install-cachet-status-platform-on-ubuntu-16-04-18-04-with-apache2-mariadb-and-php-7-2/ does appear to work ok, and I've summarised my steps below.

 Started with a clean Ubuntu 20 LTS install.
 I created a single sudo user and ran the usual updates.
-Took a snapshot here in case I needed to revert the setup, again!
+Took a snapshot here, in case I needed to revert the setup, again!

 #### Apache